 I can’t volunteer in person – what else can I do to help?

 If you can’t come out to one of our Drops, you can help us out by spreading the word and donating if you can!
 We also are always open to collaborations, potential long-term solutions and general suggestions, so if you have something to contribute, we’re here to listen.

 Do you take donations?

 If you’re local to LA and are able to drop off donations, we’ll happily take them to Skid Row for you.
-We're currently accepting donations every Saturday from 3-5 PM in the parking lot of St. Mark's Lutheran Church (3651 Vermont Ave) unless otherwise noted on social media.
+We're currently accepting donations one Saturday a month in the parking lot of 3131 S Figueroa Ave, so keep an eye out on social media for the exact date.
 We accept: